 - 1 picture of each of your current home heating sources

 - 1 picture of your home’s electrical panel

 You will also need to download, print, sign a waiver form and return it to us along with the above materials.
-Again, we will contact you first, but we suggest that you begin the process of pulling together the required paperwork.
 The waiver can be downloaded HERE.

 SUPPLEMENTAL INFORMATION & FREQUENTLY ASKED QUESTIONS: